 What kinds of assets do you enjoy working with the most for the show?

 Trent Claus – Like many, I not only worked on the show, but was also a fan.
 So working with anything is always exciting!

 Jay Machado – Spaceships!
 My career has really been so awesome because I’ve had the privilege of working on so many iconic spaceships from Star Wars.
 I’ve always loved spaceships in general and the legacy of Star Wars ships has always been fascinating to me.
-It’s been fun to work on them in a modern context because it’s a perfect mix of upholding that legacy, faithfully recreating the look and feel of those old filming miniatures and adding details to them to add to the realism and scale of them.
+It’s been fun to work on them in a modern context because it’s a perfect mix of upholding that legacy, faithfully recreating the look and feel of those old filming miniatures, and adding details to them to add to their realism and scale of them.
 Even new designs like the Razorcrest were super fun to be involved with.
 I really enjoy texturing these assets as well.
-The “lived in universe” of Star Wars and all the rusty, oily, grimy surfaces are super fun to paint.
+The “lived-in universe” of Star Wars and all the rusty, oily, grimy surfaces are super fun to paint.

 David Carson – I’m retired now, but back when I was working I liked all of it.
 Practical, storyboards, sculpting, concept art – everything.
 I was very lucky to have a chance to work with all of those disciplines during my career.

 Are there any unique challenges when working on a Star Wars property?

 Trent Claus – There are always challenges on any project, but certainly one that can’t be overlooked with Star Wars is the exacting detail that fans scrutinize the work.
 Always keeps everyone on their toes!